CyVerse-learning-materials/SciApps_guide/step3.rst

      ..
 Tip::
        In the right panel, each analysis job is designated with a number and an App id (e.g. 1: SNAP-0.0.1).
-Outputs (e.g. my.all.hmm) are displayed after clicking the job name and job status is displayed after clicking the (i) icon.
+Outputs (e.g. snap_out.hmm) are displayed after clicking the job name and job status is displayed after clicking the (i) icon.

        |status|

-       From left to right, there are three icons next to each job name:
+       From left to right, there are four icons next to each job name:

-       - **Checkbox**: If checked, the analysis will be added to the workflow building page
+       - **Checkbox**: If checked, the analysis will be added to the workflow building page.
        - **Information**: More information about the status of the analysis job and link to the output folder (for an example, check the screenshot below).
          |agave_status|
-       - **Re-submit**: Relaunch the analysis job with same inputs and parameters.
+       - **Re-submit**: Relaunch the analysis job with the same inputs and parameters.
+       - **Visualization**: Generate links for Genome Browsers or visualize in a Web Browser.

      ..
 Note::
        Outputs displayed under job names are defined outputs in Agave app JSON.
        They are the ones that should be used in workflow construction.
-       The output folder contains complete outputs from the analysis job and it can be accessed through the Information icon.

 ----